 • Evaluation of impact

 • Key learnings

 • Scaling and replication strategies (Scaling Out and Scaling Up)

 Miss out on last year's report?

-Our Class of 2020 developed four amazing solutions to some of the biggest challenges impacting affordable housing in Waterloo Region.
+Our Classes of 2020 and 2021 have developed 10 amazing solutions to some of the biggest challenges impacting affordable housing in Waterloo Region.
 Click the button below to check them out!